 Thank you for visiting our web site.
 We have been involved with English Cocker Spaniels since 1986.
-I have been a member of the a member of the Canadian Kennel Club (CKC) since 1987 and the English Cocker Spaniel Club of America (ECSCA) since 1992.
+I am a Life Member of the Canadian Kennel Club (CKC) and have been a member of the English Cocker Spaniel Club of America (ECSCA) since 1992.
 I am bound by the ethics and principles of both these organizations.

 We obtained our first puppy in the summer of 1986 and started taking him to puppy socialization classes.
 We completed our first obedience title in May 1988.
 We subsequently purchased another obedience prospect and were hooked on obedience training.
 We really became aware of the importance of the adherence to sound breeding principles and intensive health testing as dogs belonging to friends of ours in the 90’s started to have issues in the obedience and agility rings due to poor health, poor structure or questionable temperament.

-In our 11 litters to date, we have a few highlights and more accomplishments are coming.
-Dogs we have kept for ourselves we have:
+In our 11 litters to date, we have a few highlights and I expect more accomplishments.
+Dogs we have kept for ourselves have:

 - obtained 60+ performance and conformation titles in both Canada and the US.

-- participated in the 2001 invitational High in Trial of High in Trials with one of our homebred and trained girls, Carfrae Handle with Care (Clara).
-Clara was the first and the only English Cocker Spaniel to date to qualify for and participate in this competition
+- participated in the 2001 invitational High in Trial of High in Trials with Carfrae Handle with Care (Clara).
+Clara was the first and the only English Cocker Spaniel to date to qualify for and participate in this competition.
+She was bred, owned and trained by me.

 - won the prestigious 2009 Best Puppy in Puppy Sweepstakes, English Cocker Spaniel Club of America national specialty dog show at Huron Ohio, with TUX.
 TUX defeated over 120 puppies and is the 5th Canadian bred English Cocker Spaniel in over 50 years to win this award